hunteke/temoa/docs/source/Documentation.rst

 The ordering of the indices is consistent throughout the model to promote an intuitive "left-to-right" description of each parameter, variable, and constraint set.
-For example, Temoa's output commodity flow variable :math:`FO_{p,s,d,i,t,v,o}` may be described as "in period (:math:`p`) during season (:math:`s`) at time of day (:math:`d`), the flow of input commodity (:math:`i`) to technology (:math:`t`) of vintage (:math:`v`) generates an output commodity flow (:math:`o`) of :math:`FO_{p,s,d,i,t,v,o}`."
-For any indexed parameter or variable within Temoa, our intent is to enable a mental model of a left-to-right arrow-box-arrow as a simple mnemonic to describe the "input :math:`\rightarrow` process :math:`\rightarrow` output" flow of energy.
-And while not all variables, parameters, or constraints have 7 indices, the 7-index order mentioned here (p, s, d, i, t, v, o) is the canonical ordering.
+For example, Temoa's output commodity flow variable :math:`FO_{r,p,s,d,i,t,v,o}` may be described as "in region (:math:`r`), in period (:math:`p`) during season (:math:`s`) at time of day (:math:`d`), the flow of input commodity (:math:`i`) to technology (:math:`t`) of vintage (:math:`v`) generates an output commodity flow (:math:`o`) of :math:`FO_{r,p,s,d,i,t,v,o}`."
+For any indexed parameter or variable within Temoa, our intent is to enable a mental model of a simple left-to-right, arrow-box-arrow mnemonic to describe the "input :math:`\rightarrow` process :math:`\rightarrow` output" flow of energy.
+And while not all variables, parameters, or constraints have 8 indices, the 8-index order mentioned here (r, p, s, d, i, t, v, o) is the canonical ordering.
 If you note any case where, for example, d comes before s, that is an oversight.
 In general, if there is an index ordering that does not follow this rubric, we view that as a bug.

 Deviations from Standard Mathematical Notation